Arsham1024/Introduction_ML/readme.md

 * Astigmatism
 * Tear Production Rate

-the class attribute is Recommended Lenses and it is a binary class.
+the class attribute is the recommendations regarding Lenses and it is a binary class.
 ---
 ### How:
 ######